Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Monte Carlo Study

 \subsection{Size properties}

-The results on the size properties of robust tests with DGP1 are given in Table \ref{tab:sizedgp1}.
-The size of the kernel robust test $S^{(2)}_{n,T}$ of the overall EPA hypothesis improves with either $T$ or $n$.
-First we focus on the results when the distance metric is correctly specified.
+The results on the size of CD-robust overall EPA tests with DGP1 are given in Table \ref{tab:sizedgp1}.
+The size of the kernel robust test $S^{(2)}_{nT}$ of the overall EPA hypothesis improves with either $T$ or $n$.
+First, we focus on the results when the distance metric is correctly specified.
 In the smallest samples with $T = 10$ and $n = 10$, this particular setting provides an empirical size of 9.9\%.
-For $T = 100$ with $n = 10$ corresponding value equals 8.65\% whereas for $T = 10$ with $n = 100$ it is 8.35\%.
-In the largest sample its size is 6.25\% which is close to the nominal value of 5\%.
-When the distance between the panel units is not correctly specified, the size of the test still improves with either dimension.
+For $T = 100$ with $n = 10$ corresponding value equals 8.65\% whereas for $T = 10$ with $n = 100$ it is 8.4\%.
+In the largest sample its size is 6.3\% which is close to the nominal value of 5\%.
+When the distance between the panel units is incorrectly specified, the size of the test still improves with either dimension.
 However, as expected the size distortions are slightly larger in this case.
 In the largest smallest and largest sample sizes its size equals 12.5\% and 8.3\%, respectively.
 The test which uses the partial sample estimator of the variance has similar size values.
 However, its size improves only with $T$.
-When $T = 10$ and $n = 10$ its size is slightly larger than that of the kernel robust test with a misspecified distance.
-When $T = 10$ with $n = 100$ the size distortion augments (13.4\%).
-In the case of large $T$, however, it performs better than the kernel robust test with either correct or incorrect distance.
-For instance, when $T = 100$ and $n = 10$ its size equals 6.25\%.
-The test $S^{(3)}_{n,T}$ performs very well especially when $T$ is large and $n$ is small.
-In most of the combinations of $T$ and $n$ it shows better properties than $S^{(2)}_{n,T}$.
-When $T$ is greater than 50, it is correctly sized except when $n = 100$, however, even in this case its size equals 6.95\% which makes it the preferred test over any version of $S^{(2)}_{n,T}$.
-The test $S^{(4)}_{n,T}$ shows good properties even though it wrongly assumes that the loss differential series contain common factors.
-For small values of $n$ with moderate to large $T$ it is even preferred over $S^{(2)}_{n,T}$.
-Overall, it is also observed that they are correctly sized as $T$ gets large.
-Lastly, for these tests wee see that asymptotically the way to deal with WCD does not play an important role: the tests which are using the correct distance metric, misspecified distances and the partial sample estimator of the variance are equivalent in large samples.
+When $T = n = 10$ its size is slightly larger than that of the kernel robust test with a misspecified distance.
+When $(T,n) = (10,100)$ the size distortion increases (13.4\%).
+In the case of large $T$, however, it performs better than the kernel robust test with incorrect distance.
+For instance, when $(T,n) = (100,100)$ its size equals 7.7\%.